 Associates Degree Programs in Occupational Therapy

-A high school diploma or equivalent is required for admission to the associate program.
-Students are expected to be competent in English, reading and math and admission exams in these subjects may be required.
+A high school diploma or equivalent is required for admission to the associate's program.
+Students are expected to be competent in English, reading and math, and admission exams in these subjects may be required.
 In addition, high school biology is highly recommended.

-Curriculum of study prepares students to work one-on-one with individuals in a variety of settings.
-Students learn how to recognizes a patient's needs, how to do a patient assessment and how to setup a plan, with goals, for treatment.
+Curricula are designed to prepare students to work one-on-one with individuals in a variety of settings.
+Students learn how to recognize a patient's needs, how to do a patient assessments and how to setup a plan, with goals, for treatment.
 A program's curriculum may include the following courses:

 - Human occupations